Class Teacher - Mrs Hughes

 There will be fun activities to enable the children to practice writing simple sentences, labeling, instructions and story writing.
 We will continue to focus on how we write a sentence and start to include adjectives and conjunctions such as 'but/so/and/because' in our sentences.

-In PE we will continue to develop our skills of balance through gymnastics, and music will be lots of fun as we will be looking at music genres that have a floral and growth theme.
+In PE we will continue to develop our skills of balance through gymnastics, and music will be lots of fun as we will be looking at music genres that have an orchestral theme.

 A few reminders for this half term